geluso/intro-to-testing/02-test-driven-development/readme.md

   a string like `"January 1st, 1988"` or `"June 11th, 1992"` with correct
   "1st", "2nd", "3rd" and "th" suffixes.
-* Each `YearDate` object should have a method called `.daysBetween(other)` that accepts another `YearDate` object as a parameter and returns the numbers of days between one date and another.
+* Each `YearDate` object should have a method called `.daysBetween(other)` that accepts another `YearDate` object as a parameter and returns the absolute value of numbers of days between one date and another.
+This method should never return a negative number.

 ## Write Down Test Descriptions With Your Neighbor
 Before you write any code for the `YearDate` class you should write tests first.